 The HPPAE is a national initiative to recruit and train the next generation of social workers by transforming how geriatric education is taught in Masters of Social Work programs nationwide.
 The program equips social workers with the knowledge, skills and competencies to improve care and well-being of older adults and their families.

-HPPAE is anchored by partnerships between universities and community-based agencies that develop their own local model to best fit their needs.
+HPPAE is anchored by partnerships between the UBSSW and community-based agencies that develop their own local model to best fit their needs.

-At its heart is a unique fieldwork model that rotates students through different agencies so they gain a rich understanding of the full spectrum of aging and the diverse services that older adults and their caregivers need.
+At its heart is a unique fieldwork model.
+Students gain a rich understanding of the spectrum of aging and the diverse services that older adults and their caregivers need.

-Consortium-wide seminars are conducted via distance learning technology and feature presentations by field educators who serve as “master teachers” and introduce both the issues and diverse populations found within their specialties in the Buffalo-Rochester region.
+Seminars are conducted via distance learning technology and feature presentations by field educators and other experts who serve as “master teachers” and introduce a variety of topics, including issues surrounding the aging process and work with diverse populations.